Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Results and discussion

-Since the microscopic fibrous network manifests always a certain degree of randomness, the mechanical properties are certainly sensitive to the geometrical variations.
-The effect of geometrical variation and the uncertainty quantification of micro-structural features have been investigated in our previous work \cite{lin2020data} using a data-driven and machine learning based approach.
+\paragraph{Influence of relative humidity} The influence of RH on the force-elongation curves are presented in Fig.~\ref{fig:ElasticParameterInflunceAndRH}(b).
+Note that in our simulations two key parameters were subjected to the RH influence, namely the fiber Young's modulus and the cohesive strength parameters.
+The calibrated power law of fiber elasticity decay was used here accordingly.
+Further, we assumed the decaying parameter $K$ used in the humidity dependent cohesive zone model in Eq.~\ref{CZhumidity} to be 0.3, which implies that for e.g. $\Delta$RH = 30\%, the cohesive strength is decreased by approx. 10\%.
+This amount of decrease is similar to the interfiber joint test subjected to varying RH observed in \cite{jajcinovic2018influence}.
+As depicted in the figure, for a reference dry state of RH = 0\%, with incremental steps varying from 2\% to 90\% , the stiffness and the maximal force of the fiber network gradually decrease, whereas the elongation or extensiability increases with RH levels.
+The transition from brittle to ductile behaviour is observed here similarly.
+This phenomenon is in agreement with most experimental results and fundamental for paper-making process, where e.g wet pressing requires high degree of deformability and extensiablity of the material, before any breakage of the long paper during fabrication in the paper machine occurs.
+The mechanical behaviour subjected to RH effect is similar to the variation of elastic modulus, it shows a non-linear decreasing trend in maximal force and effective stiffness, but an improvement in elongation, and converges to the higher RH levels.
+As seen earlier, change of cohesive strength influences the elongation and maximal force, but to a smaller extent the effective stiffness.
+Also for a cohesive strength decay parameter K = 0.3 (i.e. maximal cohesive strength decrease of 30\%), minor effect would be resulted on the mechanical behaviour, in comparison with previous parameter study by decreasing a factor of 10 (1000 \%).
+On the other hand, the obtained E-RH behaviour is due to a exponential decay, therefore makes RH dependent elastic modulus a greater impact contributor to the RH-dependent mechanical behaviour of the underlying fiber network structure.
+However, since the microscopic fibrous network manifests always a certain degree of randomness, the mechanical properties are sensitive to the geometrical variations.
+The effect of geometrical variation and the uncertainty quantification of micro-structural features are not the focus in the current work, and have been investigated in our previous work \cite{lin2020data} using a data-driven and machine learning based approach.
 It must be mentioned that the mechanical behaviour of the fiber network is also strongly size dependent as reported in work \cite{hristopulos2004structural}.
 The strength of the paper sample follows a weakest-link scaling law.
 The density of the fiber network naturally plays an important role, as increasing the basis weight of the paper sheet can lead to increase in its strength and stiffness as well.
 More details regarding these aspects can be also found in studies by \cite{kulachenko2012direct,borodulina2012stress}.